gdw-workshop/2018_GDW_Workshop/exercises/GDW_BEAST_Tutorial.md

 These numbers are inadequate but it will let you get output files fast (and I have an output file from longer chains we can look at :)).

 [As a rule of thumb you want to end up with ~10,000 logged parameters/trees at the end of a BEAST run.
 This means that if you run the chain for 10^8 steps you’ll log parameter estimates (and trees) every 10^4 steps.
 Make sense?
 If you run the chain less steps you log more frequently.
-This is at least a good way to start.
-There are reasons we will get into later why you’d want to log more frequently too.]
+This is at least a good way to start.]

 You can change the output file stem name if you want or leave it as is.
 If you start to do multiple combinations of BEAUTi parameters and BEAST runs from the same alignment file it is nice to label the output differently.
 I use numbers, then letters, then obscenities in that order as I go through the process many times until it comes out right!

 Ok.
 Click *Generate BEAST File* and save it where you want.

-A pop up window will appear...click ok.
+A pop up window will appear.
 This is your chance to change any additional parameters from default but today we will leave them alone.

+Click Continue.

 Wahoo!
 Step one done!

-## Open BEAST (also located in GDW-Apps/BEAST/)
+## Open BEAST (also located in GDW-Apps/BEAST)

-Load your newly created *file.xml*.
+Load your newly created *file.xml* (PLVAB_aln.xml unless you changed it).

-Unclick the *Use Beagle* option and leave the rest of it at default.
+See the check box that says *Use Beagle library if available*?
+Well, Beagle is an add-on software that can enable BEAST to run faster...much faster depending on the configuration of the computer/server you're using to run BEAST.
+Tyler Eike (our rockstar IT guy) got Beagle up and running on these laptops so feel free to run BEAST with and without BEAGLE tody so you can see the difference.

 Select *Run* and you are off to the races.